COVID-19 has widened the generational divide between older adults and younger people.

 Research has found that older adults and younger people benefit when they work together.
 Encore.org helped train a group of older adults to teach children how to read and then placed the group in schools for kids in grades K to 3.
 Children improved their reading comprehension scores while adults increased their level of physical activity.

 “Kids benefited, older adults benefited, and society benefited,” says Halvorsen, who helped conduct the research.
-“Helping the teachers and students,” he recalls, “gave the older adults a whole new view of the educational system.”
+“Helping the teachers and students,” he adds, “gave the older adults a whole new view of the educational system.”

 Halvorsen says his work at Encore over the next two years will help him expand the scope of his research.
 “I would like my future research to look at how older and young people can work together for the common good,” he says.